swiftlang/swift/docs/SIL.rst

   // %1 has type $Builtin.RawPointer

 Creates a reference to a string in the global string table.
 The result is a pointer to the data.
-The referenced string is always nul-terminated.
+The referenced string is always null-terminated.
 The string literal value is specified using Swift's string literal syntax (though ``\()`` interpolations are not allowed).